 HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Marketing Departments can be found all over the film industry, most notably in distribution, production and film sales companies.
 The marketing division for each of these companies can be conducted by a team of people or an individual.
-You can find marketing and PR professionals working as part of an in-house team at the distributors or production companies; there are also creative agencies devoted to entertainment publicity, red carpet events, press junkets or editing trailers.
+You can find marketing and PR professionals working as part of an in-house team at the distributors or production companies; there are also businesses devoted to entertainment publicity, red carpet events, press junkets or editing trailers.
 So how do the different areas of the industry use marketing?

 What does the Marketing Department do in a distribution company?

-How a film is marketed to consumers can have a huge impact on its success or failure at the box office.
+How a film is marketed to consumers can have a server impact on its success or failure at the box office.
 An excellent campaign with significant word of mouth (organically generated marketing that is priceless) and internet buzz can have us booking our tickets at the local multiplex or independent cinema.
 A poor campaign can see a film under viewed, and exhibitors underwhelmed at their share of the profits.

 Marketing and PR professionals use communication tools and creative concepts to connect their product to the audience.
 The marketing of a film refers to the strategy behind the campaign, below are the tools marketing professionals employ to get us into the cinema: